brianwilsongh/wilsontheory.github.io/_posts/2018-08-05-json-versus-protobuf.markdown

 But the conclusion for this very specific setup is pretty simple.
 It appears that Protobuf is better, at least in terms of runtime performance.
 But here are some reasons it might not be worth it to utilize this technology in a production codebase:

 * your API services are fast enough, or the bottleneck is found in another area of code
-* you or your team don't have the capacity to switch
+* you or your team don't have the capacity to switch over
-* you have automated components of your system that rely on JSON format
+* you have irreplacable components that rely on JSON format
-* you have JSON validation that would be difficult to refactor
 * you use MEAN stack and enjoy the convenience of having JavaScript everywhere
-* JSON is arguably more battle-tested, and easier to debug due to wealth of resources
+* JSON is arguably more battle-tested, and easier to work with due to availability of resources
-* Unknown potential issues with Protobuf
+* Unknown potential issues/exploits with Protobuf

 In general, I'm impressed with Protobuf and find it a very interesting alternative to XML and JSON.
 When I have some more time I plan to test the relative performance of this serialization format with larger objects, to find an accurate way to include network latency into the test, and to include XML in these benchmark tests as well.
 It's also hard to say whether background processes, such as my music-playing Chrome window, could have distorted the results in some way, so please don't take these data too seriously.